“It’s not the heat, it’s the stupidity.”— Type 1 diabetic Ironman, endurance cyclist, and ultrarunner Isabella Arjona, Houston, TX

 But even well-hydrated people can get overheated.

 Don’t confuse dehydration with a heat illness.
-They are not the same.
+They are related, and proper hydration helps avoid heat illness, but they are not the same.

 If you’ve stopped sweating, have a headache, can’t think straight, feel lightheaded, etc., you need to stop exerting yourself and cool down.